 Tephric soil material occurs in or below the soil solum.
 It includes:

-Tephra — unconsolidated, primary pyroclastic products of volcanic eruptions (Froggatt and Lowe 1990) (including ash, cinders, lapilli, pumice, pumice-like vesicular pyroclastics, blocks, or volcanic bombs), AND
+Tephra — unconsolidated, primary pyroclastic products of volcanic eruptions (Froggatt and Lowe 1990),such as ash, cinders, lapilli, pumice, scoria, blocks, or volcanic bombs, AND

 Tephra deposits — material derived at least partly from tephra that has been reworked and mixed with material from other sources.
 They include tephric loess, tephric blown sand and volcanogenic alluvium.
 As a general guide, tephric deposits from andesitic sources have more than 10% volcanic glass in the sand fraction and those from rhyolitic sources have more than 40% volcanic glass in the sand fraction.